Emkay360/StegHub_DevOps-Cloud_Engineering/MERN_WEB_STACK/MERN_WEB_STACK.md

 ## MERN STACK IMPLEMENTATION IN AWS
 ### Introduction:
 The MERN stack is a collection of technologies that help developers build robust and scalable web applications using JavaScript.
 The acronym “MERN” stands for MongoDB, Express, React, and Node.js, with each component playing a role in the development process.
-MongoDB serves as a document-oriented database that can efficiently store data in JSON format.
+MongoDB is a document-oriented database that can efficiently store data in JSON format.

-**This guide shows a comprehensive overview on setting up and utilizing each component of MERN stack in creating and developing robust web applications**
+**This guide shows a comprehensive overview of setting up and utilizing each component of the MERN stack in creating and developing robust web applications**

 ## Step 0: Prerequisites

-**1.** EC2 Instance of t3.small type and Ubuntu 24.04 LTS (HVM) was lunched in the us-east-1 region using the AWS console.
+**1.** EC2 Instance of t3.small type and Ubuntu 24.04 LTS (HVM) was launched in the US-east-1 region using the AWS console.
 The choice of the instance type was based on the following:

 - Memory: The t3.small instance offers more memory than the t2.micro, which is advantageous for applications that require more memory to operate efficiently.